Tag Archives: Summer reading

 Ninth Grade

 From SPF Summer Reading Hub: All incoming 9th graders should read Of Mice and Men by John Steinbeck.
-In addition, students should choose one other title from the following.
-Titles that contain content that may be considered mature for the grade level are indicated with an asterisk (*).
+In addition, students should choose one other title from the following (below).
+From SPF School District: Titles that contain content that may be considered mature for the grade level are indicated with an asterisk (*).

 Of Mice and Men by John Steinbeck